Kuzych v White: Background

-Boilermakers and Iron Ship Builders Union
+Boilermakers and Iron Shipbuilders Union

-During World War II, new techniques evolved to speed up shipbuilding production.
-Welding largely replaced rivetting in the construction of ships.
-In British Columbia, the Boilermakers and Iron Ship Builders Union of Canada (BISU) became the primary union representing welders in the shipbuilding industry.
+During the Second World War, new techniques evolved to speed up shipbuilding production.
+Welding largely replaced riveting in the construction of ships.
+In British Columbia, the Boilermakers and Iron Shipbuilders Union of Canada (BISU) became the primary union representing welders in the shipbuilding industry.
 In 1942, its leadership came to be dominated by members of the Communist Party of Canada.
 At the time of events, Bill White and William Stewart were two of the leaders of the union.
 The union leadership strongly favoured the closed shop, where workers had to join the union in order to obtain work in the shipyards.
 They took the view that a closed shop was necessary to obtain union security, which in turn was the only guarantee that the employer would bargain with the union and respect a collective agreement.